A Brian\c{c}on-Skoda type result for a non-reduced analytic space: Introduction

-If $L$ is Noetherian with respect to $\idealJ$, then $L \psi$ is a well-defined function on $Z_{red}$ for any $\psi \in \localz$, and $L$ induces an intrinsic mapping $L: \localz \to \O_{Z_{red},x}$.
-Let $\dmod$ be the set of all such mappings; this set does not depend on the choice of local embedding of $Z$.
-If $(L_i)$ is a defining set for $\idealJ$, then by definition any element $\phi\in\localz$ is determined uniquely by the tuple of functions $(L_i \phi)$ on $Z_{red}$, cf. Example~\ref{enkeltex}.
+If $L$ is Noetherian with respect to $\idealJ$, then $L \psi$ is a well-defined function on $X$ for any $\psi \in \localz$, and $L$ induces a mapping $L: \localz \to \O_{X,0}$.
+Let $\dmod$ be the set of all such mappings; this set does not depend on the local representation of $Z$ as a subscheme of $\C^n$.
+If $(L_i)$ is a defining set for $\idealJ$, then by definition any element $\phi\in\localz$ is determined uniquely by the tuple of functions $(L_i \phi)$ on $X$, cf. Example~\ref{enkeltex}.
 This fact indicates that it is natural to impose size conditions on the whole set $(L_i \phi)$ to generalize the Brian\c con-Skoda theorem: